The ENERGY STAR Choose A Light Guide

 Bulb-Specific Tips: How to Choose

-A-shaped bulbs combine the efficiency of the spiral bulbs, with the look and feel of the traditional incandescents.
-These products are great for consumers who don’t like the look of the spiral bulbs but still want efficient lighting.
+A-shaped bulbs combine the efficiency of the spiral bulbs, with the look and feel of the traditional incandescent.
+These products are great for consumers who don’t A-Line_200x200like the look of the spiral bulbs but still want efficient lighting.
 You can use A-shaped bulbs wherever you used to use traditional incandescent bulbs, such as clip-on lamp shades.
 Check the packaging for compatibility with dimmers and three-way fixtures.

 Globe-shaped bulbs are ideal for use where you can see the bulbs, like bathroom vanity bars and ceiling pendants.
 A globe bulb is basically a spiral bulb with a decorative cover.